chai-benchmarks/chai/README.md

 # chai-benchmarks
-This is Chai benchmark suite for Integrated-Architectures.
+This is the Chai benchmark suite, a suite of Collaborative Heterogeneous Applications for Integrated-architectures.
+This repository currently includes OpenCL 1.2 and OpenCL 2.0 implementations of each benchmark.

-The current version of Chai is 1.0-Alpha.
+The current version of Chai is 1.0-alpha.
-This repository currently includes OpenCL 1.2, and OpenCL 2.0 versions.

-The OpenCL 2.0 uses some HSA features, while OpenCL 1.2 should be applicable for most OpenCL 1.2 stacks.

 #

-If you think the work is useful, please cite us (https://github.com/chai-benchmarks/chai/).
+If you think this work is useful, please cite us at https://github.com/chai-benchmarks/chai for now, until we provide another reference.